castorini/docTTTTTquery/README.md

   --gin_param="tokens_per_batch = 131072"
 ```

-## Inference
+## Predicting Queries from Passages
-Before predicting queries from passages, we need to prepare an input file that contains one passage text per line.
+We first need to prepare an input file that contains one passage text per line.
 We achieve this by extracting the second column of `collection.tsv`:
 ```
 cut -f1 collection.tsv > input_docs.txt
 ```